DallasMorningNews/django-chartwerk/README.md

 - `CHARTWERK_SLACK_CHANNEL`: Name of the Slack channel to post notifications to.
 Defaults to `"#chartwerk"`.

 - `CHARTWERK_SLACK_TOKEN`: A Slack API token.

+### oEmbed

+Chartwerk can act as an [oEmbed provider](http://oembed.com/), returning embeddable charts using an oEmbed endpoint at `api/oembed`

+- `CHARTWERK_OEMBED`: Set to `True` to have the oEmbed endpoint returned in the API's context object

+- `CHARTWERK_OEMBED_EXTRA_PATTERNS`: If you'd like the oEmbed endpoint to support any additional URL patterns, provide them here.
+This can be useful if, for example, you alter your root URL configuration and all of the chart URLs change.
+Each pattern should be provided as a regular expression, with named capture groups that can be used to lookup charts.
+For example:

+    ```python
+    # settings.py
+    CHARTWERK_OEMBED_EXTRA_PATTERNS = (
+        r'^old-chartwerk/chart/(?P<slug>[-\w]+)/$',
+    )
+    ```